Ibrahim-S-Ahmed/Ibrahim-S-Ahmed/README.md

 - 👋 Hi, I’m @Ibrahim-S-Ahmed
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Analytics.
 - 🌱 I’m currently learning Data Science and Analytics at Ryerson University,Ontario,Canada
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me https://www.linkedin.com/in/ibrahim-sayed-ahmed/

 <!---